foresterre/cargo-msrv/README.md

             Latest version to take into account

         --minimum <min>
-            Defaults to 1.31.0 which is the first Rust 2018 compatible version [default: 1.31.0]
+            Earliest version to take into account.
+Defaults to 1.31.0 which is the first Rust 2018 compatible version.
+            [default: 1.31.0]
         --path <DIR>
-            Path to the cargo project directory.
+            Path to the cargo project directory

         --target <TARGET>
             Check against a custom target (instead of the rustup default)

         --toolchain-file
+            Output a rust-toolchain file with the MSRV as toolchain.
 The toolchain file will pin the Rust version for this crate.
-See https://rust- lang.github.io/rustup/overrides.html#the-toolchain-file for more
+See https://rust-lang.github.io/rustup/overrides.html#the-toolchain-file for more.
     -V, --version
             Prints version information